vivainio/DllReflect/README.md

 # DllReflect

-Check if directory contains debug or release dlls (for dotnet dlls).
+Check if directory (or any subdir) contains debug or release dlls (for dotnet dlls).

 Usage:
 ```